Rhino & Elephant Conservation Volunteering

 - Contribute to anti-poaching efforts to ensure the continued safety of the animals.

-- Work with local school children on literacy and conservation projects.
+- Work with local school children and community groups on sustainability, literacy and conservation projects.

-- Learn about wildlife conservation and the threats to African wildlife, and experience the huge responsibility of managing a wildlife conservancy.
+- Learn about wildlife conservation and the ongoing threat to African wildlife, and experience the huge responsibility of managing a wildlife conservancy.

 Volunteers will usually get involved in some or all of the following activities:

-Endangered species conservation – rhinos, elephants and cheetah:
+Endangered species conservation – volunteer with rhinos and elephants:

-- Monitor rhinos, elephants and cheetah and collect observational data on animal behaviour, health, movements, interactions and feeding activities.
+- Monitor rhinos and elephants and collect observational data on animal behaviour, health, movements, interactions and feeding activities.

 - Repair elephant damage.

-- Learn to use telemetry and identify rhino and cheetah tracks and signs in the bush.
+- Learn to use telemetry and identify rhino and other wildlife tracks and signs in the bush.

 Anti-poaching and security